matter-labs/zksync-lite-docs/docs/dev/sending_transactions.md

 - Transfer to the recipient in token `FOO` with fee set to 0.
 - Transfer to the own account in token `ETH` with amount set to 0, and fee set enough to cover two transfers.

-Server will check that sum of fees (0 in first transaction and 2x expected fee in the second one) is enough to cover processing of two transfers, and will execute batch.
+Server will check that sum of fees (0 in the first transaction and 2x expected fee in the second one) is enough to cover processing of two transfers and will execute the batch.

 **Note on security:** In the current form, transaction batches is a server-side abstraction.
-Successful execution is checked pre-circuit, and information about batch is not passed into circuit.
+Successful execution is checked pre-circuit, and information about batch is not passed into the circuit.
 Thus, if this feature is being used to pay fees in a different token, it is recommended to set the fee payment transaction last (so that server even in theory will be unable to execute the last transaction, but ignore other ones).
-In the future, the batches will be enforced in circuit in order to increase overall security of this feature.
+In the future, the batches will be enforced in the circuit in order to increase the overall security of this feature.

 ### Ethereum signature for batch

-For transaction batches there is no need to provide an Ethereum signature for each transaction in it, instead it is possible to provide exactly one signature per batch.
+For transaction batches there is no need to provide an Ethereum signature for each transaction in it, instead, it is possible to provide exactly one signature per batch.

 Message for the batch to be signed should be formed as follows: